daniyalshah/csci3055u-project-template/README.md

 Scala, unlike some of the other statically typed languages, does not expect you to provide redundant type information.
 Scala doesn't require the user to specify a type in most cases, and the user doesn't have to repeat it.
 * Scala runs on the **JVM**:
 Scala is compiled into Java Byte Code, which is executed by the Java Virtual Machine (JVM).
 This means that Scala and Java have a common run-time platform.
 You can easily move from Java to Scala.
+* Scala can execute java code:
+Scala enables you to use all the classes of the Java SDK's

+If you're familiar with Java, Scala should be pretty simple to pick up!
+But some of the features which differ from Java are:
+* All types are objects
+* Type inference
+* Nested Functions
+* Functions are objects
+* Domain specific language (DSL) support
+* Traits
+* Closures
+* Concurrency support inspired by Erlang.
+Scala Web

 ## About the syntax